davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 tomography show temperatures of 700--1100ºC occurring at depths of 50--100 km for coastal California [@Goes2002].
-This data is also mirrored by tomography showing a lithosphere-asthenosphere boundary at roughly 70 km depth for the southern Coast Ranges.
+This data is also mirrored by tomography showing a lithosphere-asthenosphere boundary at roughly 70 km depth for the southern Coast Ranges [@Li2007].